Angold-4/os/docs/lectures/6FS.md

 Each block on Disk has its own unique `blockno`, indicating the offset of specific data in disk. (sector 0 is the first 512 bytes, sector 1 is the next, and so on...)

-The file system must have a plan for where it stores specific data (i.e., indes, data) on the disk, to do so, when xv6 boots, the `mkfs` (`kernel/mkfs.c`) will build the entile file system, you should see the following output from `mkfs` in the make output:
+The file system must have a plan for where it stores specific data (i.e., indes, data) on disk, to do so, when xv6 boots, the `mkfs` (`kernel/mkfs.c`) will build the entile file system, you should see the following output from `mkfs` in the make output:

 ```
 nmeta 70 (boot, super, log blocks 30 inode blocks 13, bitmap blocks 25) blocks 199930 total 200000